-The main objective of this course is to increase our understanding of maintenance and improve maintenance modelling skills.
-In particular we focus on Data Driven Prognostics and Predictive Maintenance.
+The main objective of this course is to increase our understanding of maintenance optimization and improve maintenance modelling skills.
 With maintenance we understand "the combination of all technical and administrative actions, including supervision actions, intended to retain an item in, or restore to, a state in which it can perform a required function".
 With maintenance optimisation we understand "balancing the cost and benefit of maintenance".
 There are many aspects of maintenance optimisation, and some of these are:

-- Deciding the amount of preventive maintenance (i.e. choosing maintenance intervals) - Deciding the degradation level upon it is beneficial to replace a component - Deciding whether to do first line maintenance (on the cite), or depot maintenance - Choosing the right number of spare parts in stock - Preparedness with respect to corrective maintenance - · Time of renewal - Grouping of maintenance activities.
+- Deciding the amount of preventive maintenance (i.e. choosing maintenance intervals) - Deciding whether to do first line maintenance (on the cite), or depot maintenance - Choosing the right number of spare parts in stock - Preparedness with respect to corrective maintenance - Time of renewal - Grouping of maintenance activities.